-When homeowners decide to start out in the vacation rental business, one of their biggest concerns is whether they will ever have any unpleasant surprises.
-These unforeseen events can arise from many different situations and can cost a fortune.
+When homeowners decide to start out in the vacation rental business, one of their biggest concerns is whether they will ever have anyunpleasant surprises.
+Unforeseen events can arise from many different situations and can cost a fortune.
 However, in legal terms, if your business isn’t well protected, little can be done to resolve these problems once they’ve occurred.
 So how can you avoid this?
-Protect yourself beforehand, meaning choose the best insurance.
+Protect yourself beforehand – in other words, choose the best vacation rental insurance.

 Every owner needs to analyze what they want to protect and which insurance best suits them.
 Due to the increase in vacation rentals, many insurance companies and policies aim to protect homeowners.

 1. Liability Insurance

 Liability insurance covers accidents that occur whilst guests are staying in your property but does not cover damage to the property.
 Some homeowners think that accidents are unlikely but you really never know.